De Sitter Special Relativity as a Possible Reason for Conformal Symmetry and Confinement in QCD: From free quantum motions on to one-dimensional stationary wave equations with centrifugal potentials

 and to recall that intertwined Hamiltonians are isospectral \cite{Khare}.
 Also notice that the PT potential can be equivalently rewritten to,

 where the potential on the r.h.s. is known under the name of the ``Higgs oscillator'' on $dS_4$ in reference to the fact that the leading term in the series expansion of $\tanh^2\rho$ goes as the square, $\rho^2$, of the argument meaning that to leading order the hyperbolic P\"oschl-Teller potential behaves as an oscillator.
 In this sense, free motions on the open hyperbolic time-like geodesics on $dS_4$ can be viewed as ``Higgs'' oscillations.
+An interesting phenomenon that can be related to free quantum motion on the $dS_4$ space is predicted upon the complexification, $(K+1)\longrightarrow i(K+1)$, of the parameter defining the potential strength in (\ref{PoschTell}), equivalently, upon the analytical continuation of the four-dimensional angular momentum to complex values.
+In this case ${\mathcal V}_{\mbox{PT}}(\rho)$ is transformed into a barrier and one can consider the complex energies of the resonances transmitted through it.
+To do so, one has to calculate the transmission scattering matrix, $T(k)$.
+A scheme for such a calculation has been presented in detail in \cite{Cevik}.
+The expression obtained along the lines of \cite{Cevik} for the case of our interest reads,